9 Outstanding WordPress Page Builder Plugins of (2019)

 To help you navigate the page-building “waters”, we’re doing a deep dive into 9 of the top WordPress page builders on the market.

-TLDR; you can jump right to the list now.
+TLDR; you can jump to the start of the list now.

 The Review Criteria

-In honor of that now legendary review, we’re going to offer a similar breakdown by setting up some review criteria that we will judge all of the WordPress page builders by, these include:
+In honor of that now legendary review, we’re going to offer a similar breakdown of WordPress page builders.

 - Ease of Use: Just as it sounds, how easy is the tool to use/navigate?